At KBC, we're here for you with an entire Estates team to support you when you lose a loved one.

 When you notify us that one of our clients has died, we deal with much of the attendant paperwork for you.
 We give you useful information and ensure that the KBC banking and insurance matters are dealt with properly.

-At a telephone meeting shortly after the death, an Estates adviser will give you all the information you need to ensure the KBC banking and insurance matters are wound up smoothly (bank accounts, investments, insurance policies and loans).
+At a telephone meeting shortly after the death, a member of Estates department staff will give you all the information you need to ensure the KBC banking and insurance matters are wound up smoothly (bank accounts, investments, insurance policies and loans).
 You get more details on what items you can continue paying, and how, plus the various stages in the process of winding up the estate.
 We'll tell you what documents KBC needs to wind the estate up smoothly in line with your specific circumstances.
-The adviser will tell you where and how to request those documents so everything goes smoothly.
+The member of Estates department staff will tell you where and how to request those documents so everything goes smoothly.

 We'll also provide you with a detailed, personalised summary of your telephone meeting with us in the form of our Guidance & Advice for Relatives pack, which you can read through again carefully and in your own time.
 The second part of the pack gives you general information on winding up estates and on non-banking matters that you may need to deal with as next of kin, like what to do with the deceased's home and car.